Quantization of Polaritons Confined in Dielectric Structures: Conservative system

 \subsection{Quantum-classical correspondence}

-While the existence of Bogoliubov transformation does not give information about the explicit form of $\hat{P}_j$ operators, or coefficients $u_{ij},v^*_{ij}$, physical observable operators can be determined by consideration of the classical limit, i.e.~a coherent state corresponding to $j$-th polariton eigenmode $\hat{p}_j$, which we denote by $|\alpha_j\rangle$, where $\alpha_j$ is a complex number.
-Expectation values of electric field and matter coordinates have to obey Eqs.~(\ref{eq:Maxwell}) and (\ref{eq:X}).
+While the existence of Bogoliubov transformation does not give information about the explicit form of $\hat{P}_j$ operators, or coefficients $u_{ij},v^*_{ij}$, physical observable operators can be determined by consideration of the classical limit, i.e.~a coherent state corresponding to $j$-th polariton eigenmode $\hat{P}_j$, which we denote by $|\alpha_j\rangle$, where $\alpha_j$ is a complex number.
+Expectation values of electric field and matter coordinates have to obey Equation~(\ref{eq:Maxwell}) and (\ref{eq:X}).
 Since only quadratic terms are present in the Hamiltonian, this suggests that they are linear combinations of polariton operators of the form

 Since the Hamiltonian is diagonal in the basis $\hat{P}_j$, the first terms on the right hand sides are positive frequency parts $\hat{\bf E}^{(+)}$ and $\hat{\bf X}^{(+)}$, and their Hermitian conjugates are negative frequency parts $\hat{\bf E}^{(-)}$ and $\hat{\bf X}^{(-)}$.
-Normally ordered terms, where positive frequency operators are on the right of negative frequency operators, are to be used to determine physical observables~\cite{scully1999quantum,GlauberLewenstein}.
-It is straightforward to check that formulas of Eqs.~(\ref{eq:Epol}) and~(\ref{eq:Xpol}) give the correct values of correlation functions in the classical limit.
+Normally ordered terms, where positive frequency operators are on the right of negative frequency operators, are to be used to determine physical observables such as correlation functions~\cite{scully1999quantum,GlauberLewenstein}.
+It is straightforward to check that formulas~(\ref{eq:Epol}) and~(\ref{eq:Xpol}) give correct values of correlation functions in the classical limit.
 Consider the two-point first-order spatial correlation function

 where $\mu,\nu=x,y,z$, and we used that for a coherent state $\hat{P}_j|\alpha_j\rangle = \alpha_j |\alpha_j\rangle$.
 This is exactly the correlation function that one would expect for a coherent state in the classical limit, in the state given by ${\bf E}_j$ and ${\bf X}_j$, considering that ${\bf E}_j$ is the electric field corresponding to a coherent state with one polariton on average, $\langle n_j \rangle=1$.
-Recall that ${\bf E}_j$ and ${\bf X}_j$ are normalized in Eq.~\eqref{eq:normalization} such that the expectation value of the Hamiltonian is equal to $\hbar |\omega_j|$, and any real-valued classical electromagnetic field necessarily appears as an equal contribution of positive- and corresponding negative-frequency modes.
+Recall that ${\bf E}_j$ and ${\bf X}_j$ are normalized in Equation~\eqref{eq:normalization} such that the expectation value of the Hamiltonian is equal to $\hbar |\omega_j|$, and any real-valued classical electromagnetic field necessarily appears as an equal contribution of positive- and corresponding negative-frequency modes.